mess110/data-catalog/README.md

 Our directory structure follows the Rails conventions; however, we have a few differences that are worth highlighting:

 1. [Sass](http://sass-lang.com) templates live in `app/sass` (which is different from the default location of `public/stylesheets/sass`).
-(Sass is extension of CSS3 that adds nested rules, variables, mixins, selector inheritance.)
+(Sass is extension of CSS3 that adds nested rules, variables, mixins, and selector inheritance.)
 2. Importers (which import DataSets from external Sites) are kept in `lib/importers`.
 3. Cached [gravatars](http://gravatar.com) live in `public/images/gravatars`.
 4. Delayed processing logic (for [Resque](http://github.com/defunkt/resque)) lives in `lib/resque`.
 5. Some [Mongoid](http://mongoid.org) models take advantage of [MongoDB's](http://mongodb.org) [map/reduce](http://www.mongodb.org/display/DOCS/MapReduce).
 The map and reduce functions live in javascript files located in `app/models/{model}/{method}`.
-Separating the javascript functions out of the ruby models is helpful to your text editor -- it allow for accurate syntax highlighting and [JSLint](http://www.jslint.com/) checking.
+Separating the javascript functions out of the ruby models is helpful to your text editor -- it allows for accurate syntax highlighting and [JSLint](http://www.jslint.com/) checking.